starswap/CompetitiveCodeLibrary/README.md

     - Use '\n' not endl to prevent buffering
     - ios_base::sync_with_stdio(false); - can't then mix C and C++ input/output
     - cin.tie(NULL); at the beginning - Prevents the "flushing of cout before cin accepts new input" (may not want this for interactive problems)

+Watch out for nearest minute - make sure that if it is 59.8 you do 1:00 not 0:00